EmoCtrl: Controllable Emotional Image Content Generation: Related work

 \subsection{Affective Image Synthesis}

-Affective image synthesis aims to generate or modify images to evoke specific emotions in viewers and has attracted growing attention in recent years.
+Affective image synthesis (AIS) aims to generate or modify images to evoke specific emotions in viewers and has attracted growing attention in recent years.
 Early work primarily use color transfer \cite{yang2008automatic, peng2015mixed, liu2018emotional, zhu2023emotional} or style transfer\cite{fu2022language, sun2023msnet, weng2023affective} to elicit emotions.
 However, these methods operate on low-level color and texture cues without modeling high-level semantics that are essential for conveying emotions~\cite{zhao2023toward, zhao2024err}.
 Inspired by psychological findings that visual content strongly influences emotional perception~\cite{brosch2010perception}, Yang \etal~\cite{yang2024emogen} proposed EmoGen, which aligns an emotion space with CLIP semantics to enhance the affective expressiveness of generated images.
 Furthermore, Yang \etal~\cite{yang2025emoedit} introduced EmoEdit, which trains an Emotion Adapter on EmoSet~\cite{yang2023emoset} to modify image content toward target emotions, marking an early attempt at affective image manipulation.
 More recently, Dang \etal~\cite{dang2025emoticrafter} proposed EmotiCrafter, which models continuous emotion dimensions (\eg, valence–arousal) within a diffusion framework to generate emotionally rich and nuanced images.
+Yuan \etal~\cite{yuan2025coemogen} proposed CoEmoGen, which designs a hierarchical low-rank adaptation module to reduce the dependence on word-level attribute labels for emotion guidance.
 Existing methods enhance emotion awareness but lack fine-grained content control.
 To address this limitation, we introduce Controllable Emotional Image Content Generation (C-EICG) and propose EmoCtrl, which enables simultaneous control of content and emotion.